PoxyDoxy/OSRSPicker/README.md

 ### Requirements

  - NET 4.0
- - This uses HTMLAgilityPack

 ### About the code
  - Written in C#
- - Built in Visual Studio 2010 (Gosh, I'm such a noob)
  - Written within the timespan of about 1.5 days
+ - Makes use of Costura.Fody to merge the HTMLAgilityPack with the main exe.
+ - Originally written in VS2010, later updated with VS2015

 ---